 Even so, I still knit my own dishcloths out of cotton or a bamboo/cotton blend.
 I tend toward colours as the white ones don’t stay white for long.
 I’ve found a nice choice of inexpensive colours of cotton at The Range, but I’m sure you can get them elsewhere.
 For some people, the dishcloth is all they want, but I prefer the sponge+scrub+cloth route.
 I like an absorbent dishcloth for wiping down, which will have different properties to one you would make for washing and scrubbing.

 On the Plastic-Less Living Facebook group, I saw the idea for cutting up a loofah to use for scouring.
-A loofah is only 1 from That is seeming to work very well, especially if something stubborn is soaked first.
+A loofah is only £1 from Wilko, and makes 3.
+That is seeming to work very well, especially if something stubborn is soaked first.
 I don’t know how long it lasts yet, as it doesn’t get used very often.
 You still should soak things before scrubbing, for best result.

 I haven’t come up with an alternative to washing up liquid, but I get eco types of liquid, in a large container to refill the smaller one on the counter.
 With using a washing up bowl and only half filling it, and not trying to have lots of suds, I find a half litre bottle will last months even washing 2-3 times a day.